devcontainers/spec/proposals/features-composite-dependencies.md

 ### Notes:

 - Composite Features cannot depend on other composite Features.
 This is to prevent circular dependencies and deep dependency chains.
-- The `dependsOn` array is in the order that the Features should be installed.
-This is important for Features that depend on the existence of a file or directory created by a previous Feature.
 - The `detect` property is optional.
 If omitted, the Feature will always be installed.
 - The `options` property is optional.
 If omitted, the default options will be passed to the Feature's `install.sh` script, as defined in the Feature's `devcontainer-feature.json` file.
 - A composite Feature can optionally include a `finalize.sh` script.
 This script will be executed after all of the dependencies have been installed.
 This is useful for Features that need to perform some action after all of the dependencies have been installed.